• Topics

 Working group 3: Transformation and implementation strategies (WG 3)

 The task of working group “Transformation and implementation strategies” (WG 3) is to work closely with the other two working groups to provide impulses for the successful transfer of existing and future solutions into practice.
-WG 3 therefore reviews the scalability, transferability and economic potential of the approaches developed by WG 1 and WG 2.
+WG 3 therefore reviews the scalability, transferability and economic potential of the solution options developed by WG 1 and WG 2.

 Members of Working group 3